ElizabethReuter/Node-Express-Handlebars/README.md

 ## Credits
-Based off of TA Paul's example
+Based off of TA Paul's example and class activities